Droslj/Characterization-of-epigenomic-dynamics-of-tomato-/README.md

 This is consistent with CHH methylation being involved in active or RNA-directed transposon surveillance.
 CHH methylation is often more dynamic than CG or CHG methylation, so it may respond strongly to BABA treatment or developmental changes.<br>

 **CHG DMRs distributed across several repeat categories** <br>
-The broader CHG distribution—including degraded repeats, Helitrons, and host-gene/exonic repeat fragments—suggests that CHG changes are not restricted to intact LTR elements.
+The broader CHG distribution including degraded repeats, Helitrons, and host-gene/exonic repeat fragments suggests that CHG changes are not restricted to intact LTR elements.
 This could reflect maintenance or remodeling of methylation across older, fragmented, and gene-proximal repeats.<br>

 **Copia and Gypsy representation** <br>
 Finding both LTR superfamilies is reasonable because they are abundant in plant genomes.
 However, their presence among DMRs does not by itself demonstrate preferential targeting.
 That conclusion depends on the whole-genome background enrichment analysis.<br>